 Myth 5: Thirst indicates you Need to Drink Water

-Most of us think thirst to be an indicator to rehydrate yourself.
+Most of us think thirst is an indicator to rehydrate yourself.
 However, the fact is drinking water only when you are thirsty has no benefits.
 The reason is when you are thirsty your body is already dehydrated.
 Many of us tend to ignore thirst signals which leads to a number of problems such as weight gain, or dry skin.
 As a result, ensure that you keep drinking water at frequent intervals to avoid dehydration.

 Last Few Words

-Those were some of the common myths that most of us tend to believe which can do more harm than good.
+Those were some of the common myths that most of us tend to believe can do more harm than good.
 Staying hydrated is the key to a stay healthy and avoid diseases.
 However, ensure that you drink clean and safe drinking water to avoid diseases and stay healthy.
 Though many people rely on boiling water, the process doesn’t remove contaminants from water, which can be done by RO water purifiers.
-If you are looking for top quality water purifiers, you can check out the collection of RO water purifiers provided by KENT.
+If you are looking for top-quality water purifiers, you can check out the collection of RO water purifiers provided by KENT.